Choosing car colours: The most popular, the most iconic… and the worstBack to 'Expert guides'

 The UK’s most popular car colours

-The Society of Motor Manufacturer and Traders’ (SMMT) latest stats show what’s hot and what’s not, with 61.7% of new cars registered in grey, black or white – with a primary colour not making the podium since 2010.
+The Society of Motor Manufacturer and Traders’ (SMMT) latest stats show what’s hot and what’s not, with more than 80% of new cars registered in grey, black or white.
+In fact, a bright primary colour not making the podium since 2010.

 Keeping top spot for the second consecutive year, grey accounted for 24.8% of all new car colour registrations last year.
 Grey became the UK’s favourite car colour for the first time since records began in 2018, although we did like silver between 2000 and 2008.
 Why?
 Probably because it’s a durable colour that’s easy to keep clean, while it also manages to hide the odd car park scuff, too.

-Black retains second position, with 324,630 registrations in 2020 – which is a slight drop of –1.5% from 2019.
+Black retains second position for the third year running, with 337,351 registrations in 2021.
 It’s easy to explain its popularity – whether it’s an economical supermini or a high-end supercar, everything looks classy in black.

 Often offered as a no-cost option, the popularity of white cars has increased dramatically over the last few years.
 In fact, from 2013 to 2016, it dominated the number one spot.
 Despite black and greys’ increasing dominance, third position still proves it’s the go-to choice for many.
 It’s not the easiest to keep clean though.